-You have arrived, Episode 5 of our Origin Story series, each week we will give you a glimpse into the super heros of the Canadian public relations industry who have gotten into the business, learned the craft and the the ones behind some amazing brands and campaigns.
+You have arrived, Episode 5 of our Origin Story series, each week we will give you a glimpse into the super heroes of the Canadian public relations industry who have gotten into the business, learned the craft and the ones behind some amazing brands and campaigns.

 In our fifth episode we talk with Andrea Anders, Senior Vice President At Pomp & Circumstance [TCO].

 Think back to your teenage days, what did you think you’d be doing today?

 - I thought I would be a lawyer though hoped to be a model.